SachinDabhade/SachinDabhade/README.md

 - Brand Ambassador at RCPIT
 - OpenSource Contributor at GSSOC
 - OpenSource Contributor at OpenForce 2022
 - Brand Ambassador at The Spark Foundation
+- Intel Brand Ambassador

 ## :man_student: Internships
 - Data Science and Business Analysis Intern at The Spark Foundation (Feb-2022)